Qatar Museums: Art Mill, Lusail Museum, Qatar Auto Museum

 In 2022, three new facilities were announced.

 The first of these facilities is Art Mill: a campus that will include exhibition galleries for modern and contemporary art and space for educational and residential programs.
 The campus will be built on the site of a historic flour mill and designed by architect Alejandro Aravena (Elemental) and it is expected to open in 2030.
-The Art Mill Museum coordinates an exhibition at the 19th International Architecture Exhibition from May to November 2025.
+The Art Mill Museum coordinated the "Beyti Beytak.
+My Home is Your Home.
+La mia casa è la tua casa" exhibition at the 19th International Architecture Exhibition from May to November 2025.
+The museum also organised "MANZAR: Art and Architecture from Pakistan, 1940s to Today" at the NMoQ from November 2024 to January 2025.

-In addition, the Lusail Museum, designed by Jacques Herzog (Herzog & De Meuron), will feature a large collection of Oriental drawings, paintings, photographs, sculptures and applied arts.
+In addition, the Lusail Museum, designed by Jacques Herzog (Herzog & De Meuron) and to be located on the Al Maha Island, will feature a large collection of Oriental drawings, paintings, photographs, sculptures and applied arts.
 The Director of the Museum is Dr. Julia Gonnella.
+The museum is also planned as a think tank addressing "ideas around colonialism and post-colonialism".
 In February 2024 new photos and a video of the building were released.
+In June 2025, QM showed models of planned cultural venues at Art Basel 2025, including one of the museum.

 Third, the Qatar Auto Museum will feature permanent galleries, all centered around the automobile and its development in Qatar with an added center for the restoration of classic cars.
 The museum was designed by architect Rem Koolhaas (OMA).
 The Qatar Auto Museum held an exhibition titled "The Bicycle: the Future of Mobility" in partnership with the 2023 Expo Doha.
 A section of the collection from the museum was showcased at the 2023 Geneva Motor Show in Qatar.
 The president of the museum is Hessa Al Jaber.

 Exhibitions showcasing the plans and designs were also held for each museum.
-The exhibition for the Art Mill Museum was held at the Qatar Flour Mills Warehouse October 2022 to March 2023, the exhibition for the Lusail Museum was opened from November 2022 to April 2023 at the ALRIWAQ Gallery and from April 2022 to January 2023 the National Museum of Qatar hosted the "A Sneak Peek at Qatar Auto Museum Project" exhibition, with a second showcase being held from October 2022 to December 2023 at the Al Zubarah Fort.
+The exhibition for the Art Mill Museum was held at the Qatar Flour Mills Warehouse October 2022 to March 2023, the exhibition for the Lusail Museum was opened from November 2022 to April 2023 at the ALRIWAQ Gallery.
+From April 2022 to January 2023 the National Museum of Qatar hosted the "A Sneak Peek at Qatar Auto Museum Project" exhibition, with a second showcase being held from October 2022 to December 2023 at the Al Zubarah Fort.
+A third showcase for the Qatar Auto Museum is held at the NMoQ from February 2026 to February 2027.